squaretronics/com.squaretronics.newhomeyapps/README.md

 for example, this app's URL is:
 'https://apps.athom.com/app/com.squaretronics.newhomeyapps'.
-Its unique App ID is 'com.squaretronics.newhomeyapps'.
+Therefore its unique App ID is 'com.squaretronics.newhomeyapps'.

 No need to donate, but if you feel like it anyway :)

 [![](https://www.paypalobjects.com/en_US/i/btn/btn_donate_LG.gif)](https://www.paypal.me/squaretronics)

 ## Changelog: